 Rumor has it that Pauline managed to evade this sentence by exaggerating the effects of typhoid fever, while others say she wasn’t sick at all and was simply acting the part.
 However she managed it, she was able to postpone her execution long enough for Union forces to rescue her during their invasion of the area.
 She’d seemingly been left behind during the Confederates’ retreat.

-Pauline was granted the rank of Brevet Major by General James A. Garfield and, by some reports, President Lincoln.
-She was given the name of “Miss Major Pauline Cushman” and presented by The Union Ladies of Nashville with her own military uniform, which she wore during her travels across the Union.
+Pauline was granted the rank of brevet major by Gen. James A. Garfield and, by some reports, President Lincoln.
+She was given the name of “Miss Major Pauline Cushman” and presented by the Union Ladies of Nashville with her own military uniform, which she wore during her travels across the Union.

 Pauline Cushman became a household name and, in 1864, teamed up with American showman P.T.
 Barnum for her very own one-woman stage show, Spy of the Cumberland.
 She was billed as being “the greatest heroine of the age.”
 Her friend, Ferdinand Sarmiento, further grew her popularity by publishing an exaggerated biography, titled The Life of Pauline Cushman: The Celebrated Union Spy and Scout.